-Congestive heart failure has a number of causes, which means that diagnosis is not only used to determine if a person has CHT, but also to discover the cause.
+Congestive heart failure (CHT) has a number of causes, which means that diagnosing congestive heart failure not only determines if a person has CHT but also what the cause might be.
 Even after the cause is determined and heart failure is diagnosed, a doctor will need to apply one of two classification systems following guidelines from either The New York Heart Association or the American College of Cardiology/American Heart Association before beginning to discuss treatment options.

 How Is Congestive Heart Failure Diagnosed?